NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

           Krill is running.

-          For policies that only contain rules this is not a problem as the rules would not be expected to change very often, if ever.
+          For policies that only contain rules this is not a problem as the  would not be expected to change very often, if ever.

           However, for policies that define configuration in the